- Prescription Drug Assistance Programs

 Toll-free number: 1-888-4PPA-NOW (1-888-477-2669)

-The Partnership for Prescription Assistance (PPA) program is a group of drug companies, health care providers, patient advocacy organizations, and community groups.
-They offer a free service to help people who don’t have prescription coverage find assistance programs that are right for them.
-They’re connected to more than 475 public and private patient assistance programs, including nearly 200 programs offered by drug companies.
+The Partnership for Prescription Assistance (PPA) is a free service to help people who don’t have prescription drug coverage find assistance programs that are right for them.
+The service is run by a group of drug companies, health care providers, patient advocacy organizations, and community groups.
+PPA is connected to more than 475 public and private patient assistance programs, including nearly 200 programs offered by biopharmaceutical companies.
 They also have information on free drug discount cards funded by private companies, which can help reduce your costs for certain brand or generic drugs.

-To find programs that may be helpful to you, call the toll-free number or fill out the confidential online form.
-You will be asked about:
+To find programs that may be helpful to you, call their toll-free number or fill out the confidential online form.
+You’ll be asked about:

 - The drugs you take